 Please be aware that:

-• OptinMonster’s in-house analytics are exact metrics, we do not filter or sample any data so the numbers you see are the literal number of impressions and conversions for each campaign in your OptinMonster account.
+- OptinMonster’s in-house analytics are exact metrics, we do not filter or sample any data so the numbers you see are the literal number of impressions and conversions for each campaign in your OptinMonster account.

-• However, it is very common for Google Analytics to sample data and not provide you with the literal number of impressions and conversions.
-Learn more about data sampling from Google Analytics.
+- However, it is very common for Google Analytics to sample data and not provide you with the literal number of impressions and conversions.

-My website visits don’t match campaign impressions
+My website visits don’t match campaign impressions.

 There are several reasons a campaign’s impression data does not match your overall pageview count in Google Analytics, including:

-• Order of campaign loading: if you have multiple campaigns of the same type they will load on the page in the order they’re embedded in the DOM.
+- Order of campaign loading: if you have multiple campaigns of the same type they will load on the page in the order they’re embedded in the DOM.
 If for some reason the visitor never proceeds through the first campaign that appears of that type they will not end up viewing any additional campaigns of that type until they do.

 For example, assuming you have three lightbox campaigns embedded throughout your entire site:

-Scenario 1: The homepage is set to load all of the campaigns.
+– Scenario 1: The homepage is set to load all of the campaigns.
 Campaign 1 appears to the visitor but they exit the page before loading campaign 2 and campaign 3.

-Scenario 2: campaign 1’s page targeting excludes the campaign from loading on the homepage, as a result campaign 2 loads on the homepage first and there’s no impression counted for campaign 1 on this pageview.
+– Scenario 2: campaign 1’s page targeting excludes the campaign from loading on the homepage, as a result campaign 2 loads on the homepage first and there’s no impression counted for campaign 1 on this pageview. - Cookie Settings: OptinMonster allows you to set both Individual Cookies and Global Cookies to help control how often your campaigns appear to visitors.

-Individual Cookies: Once a visitor has successfully subscribed, or closed the campaign with the close icon, a cookie will be set for the number of days you’ve specified.
+– Individual Cookies: Once a visitor has successfully subscribed, or closed the campaign with the close icon, a cookie will be set for the number of days you’ve specified.
 Once that time has lapsed the campaign will appear to them again.

-Global Cookies: What this does is prevent any popup campaigns from appearing to a visitor only once they’ve successfully subscribed through one of your campaigns.
+– Global Cookies: What this does is prevent any popup campaigns from appearing to a visitor only once they’ve successfully subscribed through one of your campaigns.
 This allows you to more finely tune the appearance of the campaign to your visitors.
 If you’ve set an individual cookie for any campaign and the visitor closes or submits the campaign they won’t continue to see that campaign even if they continue clicking through your site and generating pageview in Google Analytics.
 If you’ve set a global cookie for the domain and the visitor closes or submits an campaign they will not see any other campaigns on the site until the cookie duration has passed or they clear their browser’s cookies.
-See our cookie documentation for more details.
+See our cookie documentation for more details. - Desktop vs. Mobile: Is your campaign configured to load on only specific devices?
+You’ll want to be sure you’re filtering your overall Google Analytics page-views by the device used and compare to mobile vs. non-mobile campaigns running on your site.

-• Configuration: Depending on the settings you’ve defined for each individual campaign it’s possible for Google Analytics to count a pageview (the webpage finishes loading) and for the visitor to navigate away from or exit your site before the campaign is shown to them.
+- Configuration: Depending on the settings you’ve defined for each individual campaign it’s possible for Google Analytics to count a pageview (the webpage finishes loading) and for the visitor to navigate away from or exit your site before the campaign is shown to them.
 As a result, GA will reflect a pageview but your campaign will not count an impression since it did not appear to the visitor.

 As a result, it’s rarely possible to run a direct comparison between the impression count of an individual campaign and the overall (unfiltered) pageview count of your site in Google Analytics.